 3. Show how you’re working to overcome your weaknesses

-Once you’ve identified your weaknesses, you should explain how you’re working to overcome them.
+Once you’ve identified your weaknesses, explain how you’re working to overcome them.

 For example, you could tell the interviewer that you: